eth-ait/cose/README.md

 where `UNIQUE_ID` is the same as above.

 ### Pre-trained Models
 You can download [our main model](https://drive.google.com/drive/folders/1C6m7dbXaL4wn5Z4-K7ZniqoZaNTiQBdP?usp=sharing) and run evaluation script as explained above.

+### Demo
+An interactive demo is provided in the [smarting-js](https://github.com/eth-ait/cose/tree/master/smartink-js) folder, using the pre-trained models shared above.